 It has recently been agreed that a representative from the voluntary agencies, who assist with Emergency Planning in Nottinghamshire, will also attend future Local Resilience Forum meetings.
 Discussions are also being held with Category 2 organisations as to their representation at the forum.

 While it is primarily focused on civil emergencies, the Civil Contingencies Act will improve the UK's ability to deal with the consequences of a wide range of disruptions by improving the planning process at a local level, building better contacts between organisations and ensuring what goes on at the local level dovetails with efforts at the regional and national levels.

 Working Together at the Regional Level

 Co-operation between responder bodies at the regional level is a relatively new development in civil protection.
-The operation of the regional civil protection tier is not, for the most part dealt with by the civil contingencies legislation.
-Whilst not an obligation, these arrangements will, however, provide mechanisms for improving co-ordination and communication between local responders and with central Government on large-scale civil protection issues.
+The operation of the regional civil protection tier is not, for the most part, dealt with by the civil contingencies legislation.
+While not an obligation, these arrangements will, however, provide mechanisms for improving coordination and communication between local responders and with central Government on large-scale civil protection issues.

 Planning at the regional level will improve coordination across and between regions; between the centre and regions and between regions and local responders.
 Regions will have three types of plan a generic, 'Regional Response Plan', a 'Business Continuity Plan' for the Government Office and a 'regional Capability Co-ordination Plan'.